alantech/iasql/docs/docs/fargate-tutorials/prisma.md

 # IaSQL on Prisma (Javascript)

-In this tutorial we will use a script that uses [Prisma](https://www.prisma.io) to introspect the schema of an IaSQL database and deploy a Node.js HTTP server within a docker container on your AWS account using Fargate ECS, IAM, ECR and ELB.
+In this tutorial, we will use a script that uses [Prisma](https://www.prisma.io) to introspect the schema of an IaSQL database and deploy a Node.js HTTP server within a docker container on your AWS account using Fargate ECS, IAM, ECR and ELB.
 The container image will be hosted as a private repository in ECR and deployed to ECS using Fargate.

-The code for this tutorial lives in this part of the [repository](https://github.com/iasql/ecs-fargate-examples/blob/main/prisma/infra/index.js)
+The code for this tutorial lives in this part of the [repository](https://github.com/iasql/iasql-engine/tree/main/examples/ecs-fargate/prisma/infra/index.js)

 ## Start managing an AWS account with a hosted IaSQL db